 10. Show Off Your Expert Skills

-Since hosting the 1960 Olympics, Squaw Valley has lured expert skiers to test their skills on steeps, bumps, and extreme cornices.
+Since hosting the 1960 Olympics, Palisades Tahoe has lured expert skiers to test their skills on steeps, bumps, and extreme cornices.
 The resort's KT-22 lift accesses some of North America’s longest and most challenging in-bounds expert runs.
 Olympic gold medal skier Jonny Moseley got his start there, and it’s still his go-to.
 “The west face of KT is a perfect spot to test your skills without getting in too much trouble,” he says.
 “Start with my run, called Moseley’s, and if you want to step it up, work your way into Chute 75.”
-Warning: Squaw rates KT as double black, and they mean it.
+Warning: Palisades rates KT as double black, and they mean it.
 If your abilities aren’t quite at that level yet, learn how to train like a winter Olympian in other ways.

 11. Ride a Fat Bike